 A back to back cantilever, like the TTC, is a single mast structure that supports wires that span over two tracks.
-However, this structure will be placed in between the two tracks as opposed to either left or right of the tracks.
+However, this structure will be placed in between two tracks as opposed to either the left or right of the tracks.

 To place this type of structure there needs to be enough distance in between the two tracks so that equipment can be placed to support the wires.
 This will be defined by the reach value limits (defined in the design catalogue) of the equipment that is to be attached.

-At this point you should select one marker.
+At this point, you should select one marker.
 The marker for a back to back cantilever must be located in between two tracks.

 In the example below, the chainage is increasing from left to right.

-Accept the rail selection by left clicking the mouse button.
+Accept the rail selection by left-clicking the mouse button.
 Once accepted, another prompt will appear asking you to select the right rail.

 The right rail will be the rightmost rail of both tracks.

 Accept the selection by left-clicking the mouse button and the ‘Create Structure’ form will be displayed.